garbados/porter/readme.md

 In approximate order of priority:

 * Post Types: allow custom metadata to define the fields different post categories ask for.
 * Plugins: Angular has a plugin system...
-I just don't use it presently.
-But I should.
+Porter doesn't use it presently.
+But it should.
 * Social: Presently, Porter is just a diary.
 Using peer-to-peer protocols like WebRTC, we can allow Porter instances to share data amongst ad-hoc social networks -- like a decentralized social network.
 * Login automatically: Save credentials so that your Porter syncs with designated remotes automatically.
 * Better Search: Use [Pouch-Search][pouchsearch] to give Porter Lucene-style querying.